shelbyahrendt/Washington-State-channel-change-and-flood-risk/docs/index.md

 This website accompanies the submitted manuscript: S. Ahrendt, A. Horner-Devine, B. Collins, J. Morgan,  E. Istanbulluoglu, N. Kumar, *Channel conveyance variability can influence flood risk as much as streamflow variability in western Washington State*

 Raw data is obtained from the USGS National Weather Information Service online server: https://waterdata.usgs.gov/nwis

+Interactive plot graphics were developed with the support of the Risk \& Resilience DAT/Artathon: https://datartathon.com